Literature Review

 How it works

-The literature review workflow begins by having researcher agents search for papers on the topic across AlphaXiv and the web.
-The agents prioritize survey papers, highly-cited foundational work, and recent publications to capture both established knowledge and the current frontier.
+The literature review workflow begins by searching for papers on the topic across AlphaXiv and the web.
+For a lab/PI input, the lead agent first resolves the lab or author identity and writes a reachable publication log before any delegated synthesis.
+The workflow prioritizes survey papers, foundational work, recent publications, and stable source URLs to capture both established knowledge and the current frontier.

 After gathering sources, the agents extract claims, results, and methodology from each paper.
 The synthesis step then organizes findings into a structured review that maps out where the community has reached consensus, where active debate exists, and where gaps in the literature remain.

 The output is organized chronologically and thematically, showing how ideas evolved over time and how different research groups approach the problem differently.
+For publication-corpus reviews, the output also names 3-5 research trajectories and ranks 3-5 papers by contrastive originality, methodology strength, and relationship to prior art.
 Citation counts and publication venues are used as signals for weighting claims, though the review explicitly notes when influential work contradicts the mainstream view.

 Output format